New York State is a global leader in biomedical research

 Scientific discoveries at the medical schools lead directly to new cures.

 Research conducted at New York State’s medical schools has led to significant advances in our understanding and treatment of cancer, diabetes, neurological diseases, heart disease and other major conditions that affect peoples’ health and well-being.
 This research also gives New Yorkers access to cutting-edge treatments through clinical trials.

-Breakthrough cures developed by scientists at New York’s medical schools include the first successful pediatric heart transplant (Columbia University), the first widely-used vaccine for bacterial pneumonia (SUNY Downstate Medical Center), the most commonly prescribed drug for the treatment of multiple sclerosis (University at Buffalo) and the human papillomavirus (HPV) vaccine (University of Rochester).
+Breakthrough cures developed by scientists at New York’s medical schools include the first successful pediatric heart transplant (Columbia University), the first widely-used vaccine for bacterial pneumonia (SUNY Downstate Health Sciences University), the most commonly prescribed drug for the treatment of multiple sclerosis (University at Buffalo) and the human papillomavirus (HPV) vaccine (University of Rochester).

 See more top discoveries

 Investment in biomedical research yields significant returns.